treeverse/lakeFS/docs/howto/garbage-collection.md

 Reasons for this include cost-reduction and privacy policies.

 The garbage collection job is a Spark program that removes the following from the underlying storage:
+1. _Committed objects_ that have been deleted (or replaced) in lakeFS, and are considered expired according to [rules you define](#understanding-garbage-collection-rules).
-1. _Uncommitted objects_ that are no longer accessible
+2. _Uncommitted objects_ that are no longer accessible
    * For example, objects deleted before ever being committed.
-2. _Committed objects_ that are considered expired according to retention rules you define.

 {% include toc.html %}

-## Understanding retention rules
+## Understanding garbage collection rules

 {: .note }
+These rules only apply to objects that have been _committed_ at some point.
-Without retention rules, only inaccessible uncommitted objects will be removed by the job.
+Without retention rules, only inaccessible _uncommitted_ objects will be removed by the job.

+Garbage collection rules determine for how long an object is kept in the storage after it is _deleted_ (or replaced) in lakeFS.
 For every branch, the GC job retains deleted objects for the number of days defined for the branch.
 In the absence of a branch-specific rule, the default rule for the repository is used.
-If an object is present in more than one branch ancestry, it's retained according to the rule with the largest number of days between those branches.
-That is, it's removed only after the retention period has ended for all relevant branches.
+If an object is present in more than one branch ancestry, it is removed only after the retention period has ended for all relevant branches.

 Example GC rules for a repository:
 ```json